 While the blood alcohol content (BAC) limits for motorists are .08 in all states, the punishments vary widely from state to state.
 Arizona, like Tennessee and Georgia, has mandatory jail time for first offenders.
 The state also requires anyone convicted of a driving under the influence (DUI) charge to have an ignition interlock device (IID) installed on their vehicle after a period of license suspension.
 Understanding the DUI laws in Arizona may help you avoid being charged with the crime; but if you are charged, knowing the law is the first step in protecting your interests.

-This chart lays out the basics of Arizona DUI law:
+The following chart lays out the basics of Arizona DUI laws.